sergei-homich/Trailer-Downloader/README.md

 ## Usage

-### Trailer For Specific Movie
+### Download Trailer For Specific Movie

 To download a trailer for a specific movie, use the command below.
-You will need to provide the movie title, year, and folder to the script.
+You will need to provide the movie title, year, and directory or file to the script.
 ```
-/path/to/python /path/to/download.py --title "A Star Is Born" --year "2018" --folder "/path/to/movies/A Star Is Born (2018)"
+/path/to/python /path/to/download.py --title "A Star Is Born" --year "2018" --directory "/path/to/movies/A Star Is Born (2018)"
 ```

 This script can also be ran with an application like Tautulli to automatically download a trailer each time a new movie is added to Plex.
 To set this up, open Tautulli and go to Settings > Notification Agents and a new notification agent.
 The type should be "script" and you'll want to add the path to the folder the scripts are located in and select download.py as your script in the configuration tab.
 Also add a name for the description.
 Next, go the triggers tab and check the box for "Recently Added" and then go to the conditions tab and add a condition to only fire when media type is movie.
 For the arguments tab, go to the "Recently Added" section and add the code below.
 After that, be sure to save it and you're all set.